 Features To Consider

-The feature that affects the functionality of your fleece the most is whether or not it has a hood.
+a hood.
 If you're going to use your jacket primarily as an outer layer, it's nice to have one for unexpected encounters with chilly or windy weather.
-If you often layer your fleece with other hooded jackets, managing three hoods around your head and neck can be overkill.
+However, if you often layer your fleece with other hooded jackets, managing three hoods around your head and neck can be overkill.

 Also, consider the construction and cut of the hem.
-Elastic hems can help tailor your fit, while a double zipper gives you more flexibility with both fit and venting possibilities.
+Elastic hems can help you tailor your fit, while a double zipper offers more flexibility in fit and venting.

 Fit

-To test the shoulders, make sure you can reach above your head and run through the full range of arm motions.
-Often, jackets that offset standard seams – from the top of the shoulders to across your upper back, for example – offer more shoulder room.
+To test your shoulders, make sure you can reach above your head and run through the full range of arm motions.
+Jackets that offset standard seams—from the top of the shoulders to across your upper back, for example—often offer more shoulder room.

 Then there are the sleeves.
 Their length is especially important if the fleece has thumb loops so you can use them without pulling the sleeves tight across your shoulders.